 Two to Tango

 Your support will take care of healing you up after taking harassment damage, or box your lane opponents out with harassment of their own.
 You, on the other hand, should focus primarily on scoring last hits and being efficient with your farming while exercising due caution and ensuring you aren’t caught out of position.
-It is very easy to give up a free kill to your lane opponents if you aren’t careful about where you place your hero—especially if your support isn’t close enough to save you.
+It is very easy to give up a free kill to your lane opponents if you don’t have good map awareness.
+This is specially true if your support isn’t close enough to save you.

 Maintaining the creep equilibrium is also of utmost importance.
-If the creep wave veers too far from your own tier 1 tower, walking up to it to collect last hits becomes significantly riskier and more dangerous.
-There are a few different ways to do this, but for starters we highly recommend refraining from simply auto-attacking enemy creeps.
+If the creep wave veers too far from your own tier 1 tower, walking up to it to get last hits becomes significantly riskier and more dangerous.
+There are a few different ways to keep lane equilibrium.
+For starters, we highly recommend refraining from simply auto-attacking enemy creeps.

-Doing so increases the rate at which they die, while keeping your own creeps healthier since they spend less time getting hit by enemy creeps.
-The end result is that your creeps will push towards the enemy tower sooner, thus making it so that you have to step into hostile territory just to farm.
+When you auto-attack, you increase the rate in which the creeps die and it disrupts the lane equilibrium.
+The end result is that your creeps will push towards the enemy tower sooner.
+This makes it so that you have to step into hostile territory just to farm.
 Which is more than a little risky.

-Asking your support to pull the small neutral creep camp closest to the tier 1 tower also helps a lot.
-Successfully doing this forces your next creep wave to walk into the jungle rather than towards the enemy tower, which then causes the enemy creeps to go closer to yours.
-This is countered by enemy heroes placing wards on the camp, though (neutral creeps will not spawn if there are units close to their spawn point), so you and your support will want to keep this in mind and not rely entirely on pulling to win the lane.
+Asking your support to pull the small neutral creep camp closest to the tier 1 tower helps a lot.
+Successfully doing this forces your next creep wave to walk into the jungle rather than towards the enemy tower.
+This causes the enemy creeps to go closer to yours.
+Enemy heroes can counter this strategy by placing wards on any neutral camp.
+This is because neutral creeps will not spawn if there are units close to their spawn point.
+So you and your support will want to keep this in mind.
+You both don’t want to rely entirely on pulling to win the lane.

-If all else fails, retreating to the jungle is also a viable option—though only a certain number of heroes can reliably do this without additional levels.
+If all else fails, retreating to the jungle is also a viable option.
+Although it is worth mentioning only a certain number of heroes can reliably do this.
 There are two bonuses to this option: you get to farm neutral items after the 7 minute mark, and your support gets solo experience in the lane (assuming they are able to survive).
 The latter is especially attractive, since support heroes want levels more than anything else.

 If your pick can jungle efficiently in the first ten minutes, then you’re in luck.
-Otherwise, you may have to ask for a lane swap so that you don’t continuously fall behind in terms of farm—or worse, die repeatedly in the lane.
+Otherwise, you may have to ask for a lane swap so that you don’t fall in farm.
+Or worse, die repeatedly in the lane.

-Taking up and doing well in the carry role takes a lot of advanced game sense.
+Doing well as the Carry takes a lot of advanced game sense.
 Being able to last hit like a champ is one of the advanced game skills.
-As hitting maximum farming efficiency goes hand in hand with it.
-That said, there are some carries that are simple to play and easy to pick up.
-If you fancy trying your hand at playing safe lane, here are some heroes we suggest you choose:
+As hitting maximum farming efficiency goes hand in hand with being a good Carry.
+That said, there are some carries that are easier to play.
+If you fancy trying your hand at playing in the safe lane, here are some heroes we suggest you choose:

-Sven is one of the most forgiving hard carries in the game, thanks in no small part to his natural durability and straightforward playstyle.
+Sven is one of the most forgiving hard carries in the game.
+This is in part thanks to his natural durability and straightforward playstyle.
 Sven’s Great Cleave (W) helps him flash farm early on, and is the key to getting big items real fast.
-His Storm Hammer (Q) is a potent area of effect stun that can be used in the laning phase, and is great in conjunction with Blink Dagger in the mid game.
+His Storm Hammer (Q) is a potent area of effect stun that can be used in the laning phase.
+Paired with a rushed Blink dagger, this is a deadly combo.

-His Warcry (E) increases the armor, movement speed, and attack damage of all friendly units around him, making him and his allies a bit stronger in combat.
-Finally, his ultimate ability, God’s Strength (R), pumps his attack damage up to high heaven—and allows him to wipe the floor with the enemy team.
+His Warcry (E) increases the armor, movement speed, and attack damage of all friendly units around him.
+This makes him and his allies a bit stronger in combat.
+Finally, his ultimate ability, God’s Strength (R), pumps his attack damage up to high heaven.
+And the damage allows him to wipe the floor with the enemy team.

-Juggernaut is a very well-balanced agility carry, capable of contributing at any stage in the game.
-His Blade Fury (Q) allows him to deal a good amount of magic damage in the laning phase, while also protecting him from harmful spells in the mid to late game.
+Juggernaut is a balanced agility carry who is capable of contributing at any stage in the game.
+His Blade Fury (Q) allows him to deal a good amount of magic damage in the laning phase.
+It also protects him from harmful spells while he spins.
 Paired with a hero that can keep targets locked in place for a while (i.e. Shadow Shaman or Bane), Blade Fury can help secure early kills and give Juggernaut a nice headstart.

 His Healing Ward (W) gives him the ability to heal anywhere on the map.
-This allows him to withstand damage in lane, during team fights, or in the closing minutes of a match.
-It can also be moved at a rather fast rate, allowing Juggernaut to keep the ward alive by repositioning it at will when its in danger of taking damage.
+This allows him to withstand damage in lane, during team fights, or in the last minutes of the game.
+The Healing Ward moves at a rather fast rate.
+This allows Juggernaut to keep the ward alive by repositioning it at will when its in danger of taking damage.
 Blade Dance (E) puts a lot more power into his attacks, greatly increasing his physical DPS.

 Omnislash (R) is one of the strongest teamfight ultimates in the game, and is capable of wiping entire teams if placed correctly.
-During Omnislash, Juggernaut jumps from target to target, striking them as he goes—with on-hit effects like Mjollnir’s Chain Lightning and Monkey King Bar’s Pierce applying as normal while active.
+During Omnislash, Juggernaut jumps from target to target, striking them as he goes.
+If he has an item like Mjollnir’s Chain Lightning and Monkey King Bar’s Pierce, the damage adds to the jumps.

 Wraith King is the ultimate in undeath.
-Not only is he extremely tanky to begin with, but his ultimate ability Reincarnation (R) gives him a second chance in teamfights—as it straight up resurrects him from death with full health and mana after a few seconds.
-He essentially plays like a more single target-focused version of Sven, since he doesn’t have built-in cleave and his Wraithfire Blast (Q) only affects one hero at a time.
+Not only is he extremely tanky to begin with, but his ultimate ability Reincarnation (R) gives him a second chance in teamfights.
+His ultimate straight up resurrects him from death with full health and mana after a few seconds.
+He essentially plays like a more single target-focused version of Sven with the ability to come back to life.

 The similarities to Sven don’t end there.
-He also has Vampiric Aura (W) and Mortal Strike (E), which allow him to heal himself through combat and deal devastating amounts of physical damage.
-Although Sven doesn’t have innate lifesteal like Wraith King does, he tends to pick up lifesteal items like Mask of Madness or Satanic.
-Sven also favors Daedalus for the synergy between its Critical Strike and Great Cleave—the former of which Wraith King already has access to even without items.
+Wraith King also has Vampiric Aura (W) and Mortal Strike (E).
+These two abilities allow him to heal himself through combat damage while dealing devastating amounts of physical damage.
+Sven doesn’t have innate lifesteal like Wraith King.
+This means that he normally picks up lifesteal items like Mask of Madness or Satanic.
+Sven also favors Daedalus for the synergy between its Critical Strike and Great Cleave.
+Wraith King already has access to these perks even without items due to his abilities.

-It takes both skill and savvy in order to make the most out of the carry role, but masters of the position truly feel like gods of Dota 2.
-It’s not easy taking on the burden of securing ultimate victory for your team—but there are few things that feel better than knowing you were the one that lifted your comrades to triumph.
+It takes both skill and savvy in order to make the most out of the carry role.
+But the masters of the position truly feel like gods of Dota 2.
+It’s not easy taking on the burden of securing ultimate victory for your team.
+But there are few things that feel better than knowing you were the one that lifted your team to triumph.